isomerpages/mlaw-corp/_covid19/21-rental-relief.md

     b)	Substantial drop in average monthly revenue during COVID-19 (average monthly revenue from April to May 2020 on an outlet level reduced by 35% or more, compared to April to May 2019); and

-    c)	The tenancy must be in force on 1 April 2020, <u>and</u> must have been: (i) entered into before 25 March 2020; or (ii) entered into before 25 March 2020 but expired and was renewed automatically, or in exercise of a right of renewal in the contract.
+    c)	The tenancy must have been: (i) entered into before 25 March 2020; or (ii) entered into before 25 March 2020 but expired and was renewed automatically, or in exercise of a right of renewal in the contract.

 **e.
 What if a tenant was not operational during the April to May 2019 period – how will the drop in revenue be assessed?**